 An Update to the ADA Certification Process

 The San Joaquin Council of Governments (SJCOG) named San Joaquin Regional Transit District (RTD) as the Consolidated Transportation Services Agency (CTSA) for San Joaquin County.
 Access San Joaquin streamlines the process for those who wish to apply for Americans With Disabilities Act (ADA) certification to use paratransit and other mobility services--no more applying to each transit operator to determine ADA eligibility.
-Persons interested in applying for ADA certification should call (209) 943-1111, option 2, then option 1.
+Persons interested in applying for ADA certification should call (209) 242-9965.

 Community Center for the Blind and Visually Impaired would like to share with you the transportation options throughout San Joaquin County.
-These resources are accessible to persons with disabilities and seniors.
+These resources are accessible to persons with disabilities and older individuals.
 Information posted here is subject to change without notice.
 Please notify us here to report a broken link.

 San Joaquin Regional Transit District (RTD), and the cities of Escalon, Lodi, Manteca, Ripon and Tracy offer ADA complementary paratransit services, discounted fares, deviated fixed routes and more.
 You have many choices regarding your transportation plans: